ikantkode/pdfLLM/README.md

 ##### Upcoming Milestones:

 1. Migrate from Core PHP to a lightweight, easy-to-follow framework.
-2. Implement embeddings for improved search and retrieval.
+2. Implement embeddings for improved search and retrieval. - done 03/04/2025 - I worked on this all day and thought, why did i not do anything on 03/03/2025 - its 1:20 AM lol.
 3. Enable users to integrate their own API keys (OpenAI, DeepSeek, etc.).
 4. Develop an API system.
 5. Build a Flutter-based mobile app for iOS and Android.
-6. Explore the Sesame project and integrate advanced features when appropriate.
+6. Explore the Sesame project and integrate advanced features when it is released..
-7. Implement continuous voice-chat functionality for interacting with personal data.
+7. Implement continuous voice-chat functionality for interacting with personal data/PDFs/other formats in the future pls?

 # Prerequisites: